Port d'Andratx harbor in warm golden light with moored boats and calm sea

 Port d'Andratx greets the day with salt on the lips

 As the first boats glided out of the harbor around 7:15 AM, the bay was still half in haze and the air smelled of salt, fresh coffee and a little boat oil.
-A typical August morning on the southwest coast: calm, friendly and with the quiet sense that it will be a good day.
-The sky is almost clear, only a thin veil on the horizon reveals that the sun is slowly climbing higher.
+A typical August morning on the southwest coast: calm, friendly and with the quiet sense that it will be a good day, as noted in Port d'Andratx: A Summer Day with Sea Breeze and Golden Light.

 Gentle morning, warm day

 The day starts at a pleasant 25 °C and rises to about 28 °C by midday.
 In the afternoon the thermometer climbs in places to 29 °C — warm enough for the beach and saltwater, but not oppressive.
-Those lying in the sun will quickly notice that the felt temperature can reach up to 30 °C. In the evening it stays mild; the night only drops to around 27 °C, so a late meal at the harbor is still possible in a T‑shirt.
+Those lying in the sun will quickly notice that the felt temperature can reach up to 30 °C. In the evening it stays mild; the night only drops to around 27 °C, so a late meal at the harbor is still possible in a T‑shirt, as described in Port d'Andratx: Relaxed summer temperatures - a perfect day at the harbor.

 The breeze that makes everything more pleasant